How To Make A Card

 My thought is that I only need to do a sketch on the front and maybe dabble with some watercolor pencils for added effect.
 I haven't had a lot to do with watercolor pencils up to now so it's all a learning curve that I'm ready for!

-Because this is a gift card to accompany a present that I purchased, it's going to be small at roughly about 3 inches square.
+This gift tag is to accompany a present that I purchased, so it's only going to be small at roughly about 3 inches square.

 Watercolor paper does 2 things: